AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 ## Prerequisites {#prerequisites}

-This extension is available in the Destinations catalog for select beta customers who have purchased Real-time CDP Prime or Ultimate and Adobe Commerce.
+This extension is available in the destinations catalog for select beta customers who have purchased Real-time CDP Prime or Ultimate and Adobe Commerce.

 Beta customers should have access to: